For just two months a year, you can see ice bubbles at Abraham Lake. Here’s where to find them and how to view them safely.

 Where to See Ice Bubbles / Where to Park

-There are tons of places to see ice bubbles south of Windy Point*, but three of the best (all on Google Maps) are as follows:
+There are tons of places to see ice bubbles south of Windy Point*, but the best spots (click links for Google Maps pins) are as follows:

-- Abraham Lake Ice Bubbles Parking: By far the busiest spot, but from here you can get the classic shot of Mount Michener with ice bubbles in the foreground.
+- Abraham Lake Ice Bubbles Viewpoint: By far the busiest spot, but from here you can get the classic shot of Mount Michener with ice bubbles in the foreground.

 - Abraham Slabs: There is an outhouse and parking lot here.

 - Cline Landing: Park on the shoulder and walk 100 metres down to the lake – don’t drive down; there is a huge snow trap on the steep access road!

 - Preacher’s Point: Good in early season (it’s typically the first spot on the lake that gets bubbles because the water is shallow and freezes early), not so good in January when the ice breaks up.